pachyderm/docs/content/latest/reference/pachctl/pachctl_delete_commit.md

----
-# metadata #
-title:  pachctl delete commit
+## pachctl delete commit

-description: "Delete the sub-commits of a commit.
-The data in the sub-commits will be lost.\nThis operation is only supported if none of the sub-commits have children."
+Delete the sub-commits of a commit.
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - delete
-cliGlossary:  d
----

 ### Synopsis